mathsaey/advent_of_code_utils/README.md

 This project grew from a collection of utilities I wrote for myself when working on advent of code.
-I polished these utilities, but it is very likely that some bugs are still present.
+I polished these utilities, but it is possible some bugs are still present.
 If you run into any issue, feel free to create an issue on [GitHub](https://github.com/mathsaey/advent_of_code_utils).